In recent times, the law has had to adapt to changes in technology by creating new technology-related offences.

 Where the prosecution refuses to drop the charges, our expert lawyers will work hard to build a strong defence case, by collecting and presenting all favourable evidence in a positive light and examining all relevant witnesses.

 We can also help you raise any defences to the charges – for example, where you were unaware that the device was being used to observe a private act or someone’s private parts, or where the other person had given you consent to film them.

 Our lawyers have years of experience fighting these types of cases and consistently obtain results better than those achieved by any other law firm.

 We can also assist if you simply wish to accept the allegations against you and plead guilty – in these situations, our senior lawyers can prepare and present compelling sentencing submissions which persuade the magistrate to deal with the matter leniently.

-Where there is evidence of positive factors such as your good character or a lack of prior offending, our lawyers will strive to obtain a ‘section 10 dismissals or conditional release orders,’ which is where you are found guilty of the offence but no conviction is recorded on your criminal record.
+Where there is evidence of positive factors such as your good character or a lack of prior offending, our lawyers will strive to obtain a ‘section 10 dismissal or conditional release order,’ which is where you are found guilty of the offence but no conviction is recorded on your criminal record.

 This means that you are free to get on with your life as soon as possible.